9 Charts

 None

-removes the chart title.You can move the chart title using the well-known drag method.
+removes the chart title.You can move the chart title by dragging it.

-You can format the title by selecting it, then right-click and choose Format Chart Title.
+You can format the title by selecting it, right-clicking, and choosing Format Chart Title.

 Task 9.6 Faster method